quantleaf/query/API.md

 # Endpoint: Translate text to query format

-In this endpoint you provide the described schema, and the query text, and the result will be the interpreted query (in the generalized format)
+With this endpoint you provide a query text, "described" schema and you will retrieve the interpreted query, in a generalized format.

 **URL** : `https://api.query.quantleaf.com/translate`